New homes for

 Walton-on-Thames

-Learn more about our plans to build new family townhouses in Walton-on-Thames.
+Learn more about our plans to build new family townhouses in Hersham and Walton-on-Thames.

 There is a desperate need for more housing in Walton-on-Thames.

 Local people are being priced out of the area.
-The average rent in Elmbridge in March 2024 is £1,746 – a 9% increase in the last year.
+The average rent in Elmbridge in September 2025 is £1,836 – a 16% increase since September 2022.

 Our plans

-We have submitted a planning application to build 26 three-bedroom townhouses on the Station Court Car Park at Walton-on-Thames station.
+We are working up a planning application to build 23 townhouses on the Station Court Car Park at Walton-on-Thames station in Hersham.

-It is a brownfield site, allocated for housing development in the Council’s emerging Local Plan.
+It is a brownfield site and was allocated for housing development in the Council’s earlier emerging Local Plan.

 Our scheme is targeted at local families, helping them stay in the area.